St. Paul's School (New York): History

 After the World Series finished in 1917, the pennant winning teams, the Chicago White Sox and New York Giants, came to St. Paul's to play an exhibition baseball game to entertain the soldiers of the United States Army Rainbow Division, which was encamped nearby in Garden City.
 Participants in that game for the New York Giants included Manager John McGraw, and Jim Thorpe.
 The White Sox players included those soon to be infamous in the Black Sox Scandal.

 The brother of United States President Donald Trump, Fred Trump Jr., graduated from St. Paul's in 1956.
 Their father, Fred Sr., donated money to improve the soccer field, which was temporarily renamed Trump Field.

 In 1970, a new gymnasium field house was built, and named for Father Nicholas Feringa, the former headmaster.
 At the opening, it was the largest indoor sports fieldhouse on Long Island, with four contiguous basketball courts.
 The New York Nets professional basketball team used it as their training facility, splitting the basketball complex with the students.
 Future Hall of Famer Rick Barry was on the Nets at that time, with the Nets using the same gym and the same locker rooms concurrently with the St. Paul's students.

 In 1991, St. Paul's owner, the Episcopal Diocese of Long Island, entered bankruptcy, and being forced to sell its assets, St. Paul's shut down.
 The Village of Garden City negotiated a "friendly condemnation", and obtained the buildings and all 48 acres of land.
 The village has used the gymnasiums and athletic fields, but basic maintenance has been neglected.

 The AIA Architectural Guide to Nassau and Suffolk Counties describes the building as having "poly-chromatic voussoir arched windows, elaborate cast-iron balustrades, and Dorchester stone trim."
 The building was selected in 2003 by the Preservation League of New York State as one of its "Seven to Save" endangered properties.

-Saint Paul's featured prominently in the book published by then President's Donald Trump's niece, Mary L. Trump, Too Much and Never Enough, in which she explains that both of President Trump's brothers, her own father Fred Trump Jr. and her uncle Robert Trump were alumni of Saint Paul's.
+Saint Paul's featured prominently in the book published by then-President Donald Trump's niece, Mary L. Trump, Too Much and Never Enough, in which she explains that both of President Trump's brothers – her own father, Fred Trump Jr., and her uncle, Robert Trump – were alumni of Saint Paul's.
 The book goes on to describe pranks by Freddie Trump's friends including one by Homer Godwin.